re-care

 March 24-25, 2025

-The RE-CARE network is organizing an international hybrid conference in Tokyo.
-Over two days, four panels will explore a variety of topics, including the use of technology to classify individuals as risks, the role of robotics in elderly care, and the use of computational methods to study social perceptions of crises such as earthquakes.
-The full program and registration details will be published here shortly.
+The RE-CARE network is organizing an international conference at the University of Tokyo on March 24–25, 2025.
+Over two days, five panels will explore a range of topics, including sociological and ethical perspectives on crises, the use of technology for classifying people as risks, the role of robotics in elderly care, privacy and liability issues related to health data, and computational methods for examining social perceptions of crises, such as earthquakes.
+The conference program is available for download here.

 August 25-26, 2025